labgrid-project/labgrid/doc/getting_started.rst

      RawSerialPort:
        port: /dev/ttyUSB1

-Restart the exporter to activate the new confutation.
+Restart the exporter to activate the new configuration.

 Client
 ~~~~~~